-Do you want to learn more about how manufactured homes are built?
+Do you want to learn more about how off-site (manufactured) homes are built?
 Well, we’re giving you an overview of the construction process, from the home’s floor and walls to the roof and the finishing touches.

 Clayton Built® homes are constructed indoors in our home building facilities, using a streamlined process to make everything as efficient as possible.
 Throughout this process, we use products from top home building brands, as well as materials from our own internal supply chain, Clayton Supply.
 And all manufactured homes are built to the national HUD code, which sets standards for energy efficiency, safety and more.

-But how do all of these pieces come together to create a manufactured home that’s both beautiful and durable?
+But how do all of these pieces come together to create an off-site home that’s both beautiful and durable?
 Well, let’s take a look, step by step.

 The Home’s Frame